Skip to main content

 • High cholesterol

-• Increasing age, especially 65 and older
+• Increasing age, especially if you are age 65 or older

 • Sores on the toes, feet or leg that don't heal